aircrushin/toilex/SUPABASE_SETUP.md

 # Supabase Integration Setup Guide

-This guide will help you complete the Supabase integration for Toilex.
+This guide will help you complete the Supabase integration for powpdr.

 ## Step 1: Setup Supabase Project